-Ziggy recently writes:
+Ziggy recently wrote:

 So I’m making a YouTube (Minecraft) video with a friend of mine, but there’s usually a lot of silence because we can’t find really any talking points.
-Does anyone have any suggestions on how to find talking points/what to talk about
+Does anyone have any suggestions on how to find talking points/what to talk about?

 This one is actually easy to answer, believe it or not!
 Why are you focusing on Minecraft?
 You should realize that even die-hard Minecraft users aren’t going to want to hear you only talk about that!
 Be natural.
 What do you and your friend usually talk about when you’re together?
 Let yourselves just go off on tangents.
 Play the game… show the game… talk about whatever is on your mind.
 Forget the camera is rolling and the mic is recording — for the most part.